brycekwon/brycekwon/README.md

 <p align="center">
     Connect with me on <a href="https://www.linkedin.com/in/brycekwon/">LinkedIn</a> and <a href="https://github.com/brycekwon/">GitHub</a> to follow my journey into the digital realm.
-If you'd like to drop me a line, <a href="mailto:contact@brycekwon.dev">email</a> is my preferred method of communication.
+If you'd like to contact me, <a href="mailto:contact@brycekwon.dev">email</a> is my preferred method of communication.
 Feel free to ask me anything about my current projects, cybersecurity, digital privacy, or just to say hello!
 </p>